 Price: 38$ the set of 3 Roll-On® Bracelets.
 Lifetime guarantee, 30-day return and exchange policy, international shipping (& free for US order).

 Ksenia is a Canada-based artist from Ukraine.
-You might have seen her name around here: she makes some of the beautiful illustrations for our articles and has her own fashion brand of watercolor-painted scarves.
+You might have seen her name around here: she makes some of the beautiful illustrations for our articles and creates beautiful custom-made paintings.

 What we love: